 The Economic and Political Risk Evaluator forecasts economic and geopolitical risks in 164 countries through regularly updated ratings, in-depth profiles, and event-driven updates.
 Designed and delivered by a joint venture with Control Risks, the leading political, security and integrity risk consultancy, the service employs advanced visualisation tools, and can be customised to fit an organisation’s own risk profile.

-To help you anticipate and deal with emerging risks, the service provides comparable country risk rankings and profiles for each country by analysing 11 political, economic, business, and security factors, as well as access to a portfolio of research tools, including research briefings and alerts on emerging issues, country forecast reports, event-driven political, operational, and regulatory analysis, and forecast data for more than 200 countries.
+To help you anticipate and deal with emerging risks, the service provides comparable country risk consulting, rankings and profiles for each country by analysing 11 political, economic, business, and security factors, as well as access to a portfolio of research tools, including research briefings and alerts on emerging issues, country forecast reports, event-driven political, operational, and regulatory analysis, and forecast data for more than 200 countries.

 What the Service Includes